-Revenue: Water increased in line with long-term pricing and financial modeling of Maximum Allowable Revenue (MAR).
+Revenue: Revenue should be modeled in line with long-term pricing and financial modeling of by NCP reforms.

-Revenues should be modeled to meet the requirements and commercial rates of return required by NCP reforms.
+Redland City Council, meeting the requirements and commercial rates of return required activity needs.

-Expenses: Wages increases in line with enterprise bargaining agreement (EBA) and commercial activity needs.
+Expenses: Wage increases in line with enterprise bargaining agreement (EBA) and commercial ind environmental or legislative inilidences.

-Goods and services increased by no greater than CPI, growth and environmental or legislative influences.
+Goods and services increased by no greater than Consumer Price Index (CPI), growth and environmental or legislative influences.